THE HAMMETT PRIZE

 Officers and Executive Council may also nominate books of

 merit that they feel have been overlooked.

 Nominations will be screened by a Nominating Committee

 composed of IACW/NA members, who will review the nominations

 and select no less than three and no more than five

 finalists each year.

-Submissions may be made by publishers, agents, or authors by
+Submissions must have been published in 2015 and may be made by publishers, agents, or authors by

 sending one copy of the nominated book to each member of the

 E-book submissions for the Hammett Prize are acceptable under the following conditions: 1.
 The book must be submitted to the committee in hard copy, rather than as an e-book.
 2. The author must confirm that the work is being published for the first time in the US and/or Canada and is not a reprint of a backlist or out-of-print title.